 Welcome to my research pages.
 I am a PhD student studying in the Centre for Doctoral Training in Speech and Language Technologies at the University of Sheffield.
-My supervisor is Prof. Thomas Hain.
-The title of my PhD project is "Meeting Transcription for Highly Reverberant Environments".
+I am working under the supervision of Prof. Thomas Hain and Dr. Stefan Goetze from the Department of Computer Science at the University of Sheffield.
 Please see the links below to find out more.About Research Contacts

-My research interest primarily revolve around speech processing in difficult acoustic environments.
-In particular I am interested in:
+My primary research interest revolve around speech processing in adverse acoustic scenarios.
+My main current interests are in:

 Other affiliations: The Department of Computer Science, Machine Intelligence for Natural Interfaces (MINI)

 The working title of my PhD project is "Automatic Meeting Transcription in Highly Reverberant Environments".
 This project is being part funded by partners at UKRI and 3M Health Information Systems.

 W Ravenscroft, S Goetze, T Hain (2023).
 Deformable Temporal Convolutional Networks for Monaural Noisy Reverberant Speech Separation.
 Proceedings of the 2023 IEEE International Conference on Acoustics, Speech, and Signal Processing (ICASSP 2023).